-John and Diane are kind of like family.
-We have prepared meals, celebrated holidays and traveled together, like families do.
-We have also gone camping together, most recently in the Lake Champlain Islands of Vermont.
-The fun we had on our weekend vacation inspires me to share our experience with others looking to travel in that area.
+I was lucky to enjoy just that with John and Diane, who are kind of like family because we have prepared meals, celebrated holidays and traveled together, like families do.
+The fun we had on our weekend vacation in the Lake Champlain Islands of Vermontinspires me to share our experience with others looking to travel in that area.

 We set out for our camping trip on a July morning, with a trunkful of tent, sleeping bags, coolers, and backpacks.
 We expected the drive from Ipswich, Massachusetts to northwestern Vermont (predominantly on Route 89) to take about four hours, but we knew that we would stop to see things on the way.

 Picnicking along the Way

 Our first sightseeing stop, and a convenient place for a picnic lunch, was well into Vermont.
 The well-visited Quechee Gorge crosses paths with Route 89 in the eastern part of the state.
 A high bridge spans over this deep gorge with bright green trees and white water below.

 Travelers can just drive over to catch a glimpse, but for the full effect, park in the adjacent lot and walk onto the bridge.
 You will feel the traffic make it shake and have a majestic photo op.

 Some trails around the gorge leave from the bridge, and picnic tables, a gift shop, and restrooms stand nearby.
 The gorge is part of Quechee State Park, a large recreation area with a campground.
 Do check this out as another option for a budget overnight.
 The facilities are small so you will probably have to book ahead — this summer for sure.

 Eating our Way through Vermont